serkanyersen/snake/README.md

 ## Basic Snake Game written in TypeScript
 Just for fun.
 It's written in vanilla js, no libraries used.
-Also it used HTML elements to render the game instead of canvas.
+Also it uses HTML elements to render the game instead of canvas.

 ![Example](snake.gif)